 Technical and Organizational Measures

 Technical and organizational measures (TOM) are the measures prescribed by Art.
 32 of the Basic Data Protection Regulation (DSGVO) to ensure the security of the processing of personal data.
 All of the points described fall under the principle of proportionality, which means that service providers do not necessarily have to take the same protective measures as the client, for example.
 Every IT responsible person should thoroughly deal with this measure in order to create a data protection compliant and company-wide concept.
+For more information about TOMs, please visit IBM.

 The technical measures have an influence on data processing.
 This therefore includes all measures that guarantee IT security from the systems used to the security of the building.